LucHermitte/lh-vim-lib/doc/OO.md

-In order to avoid scattering object creation all over the place, it's best to define dedicated factory functions and to always use these functions to define objects of a certain kind -- this pattern may have another name in language like Javascript, let me know if there is a better name.
+In order to avoid scattering object creation all over the place, it's best to define dedicated factory functions and to always use these functions to define objects of a certain kind -- this pattern may have another name in language like Javascript, let me know if there is anything better.

 It could look like this: